ammacyberqueen/Cloud-Security/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting unauthorised access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- _What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-- Load Balancers protect the availabilty of the servers, and will switch loads
+- Load Balancers protect the availabilty of the servers, and will switch loads in between the servers so that no individual server is unable to respond to requests, and the queries are distributed among the servers in the Load balancer backend pool.
 - Jump box offers security and isolates points of entry to the network.Only SSH can be used on the allowed orignationg IP addresses.
 - Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration_ and system logs.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?_
 - Filebeat monitors for SSH logins, Linux Logins and Sudo Commands.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?_
 - Metric Beats records CPU, Memory, and Network usage.
 (In real time)

 The configuration details of each machine may be found below.